Skip to main content

 />

-1. Additionally, we want to conditionally render the nickname component, depending on whether or not the fullName value is set in formState.
-This input field will only render if formData[fullName] evaluates to true
+Next, we want to conditionally render the nickname component.
+The condition depends on whether or not the fullName value is set in formState.
+This input field will only render if formData[FULL_NAME] evaluates to true.

 {